-- Thrive Market is an online market which aims to make healthy living easy and affordable for everyone.
+- Thrive Market is an online market that aims to make healthy living easy and affordable for everyone.
 Their customers can buy many non-perishable healthy and natural foods at wholesale prices.
 Through their Thrive Gives program, they donate a free membership to a low-income family, teacher, veteran, or student with every membership that’s purchased.
 They also provide educational content and grocery stipends to Thrive Gives program members.
-Find out more about their paid memberships (and how to get a free bottle of Nutiva’s organic coconut oil) here.
+Find out more about their paid memberships here.

 How You Can Help

 If you believe access to good, healthy food should be a basic right, you can take action by supporting the organizations above and others working to improve access to healthy food.
 Some other innovative ideas for tackling food deserts include food co-ops, mobile food markets, and bus stop farmers markets.

 Community gardens are pieces of land that are gardened or cultivated by groups of people.
 They are typically owned by local governments, nonprofits, or faith-based organizations.
 Individuals can also create community gardens by cleaning and cultivating vacant lots.
 Community gardens, urban farms, and backyard gardens can help make a difference to increase the availability of healthy, fresh food.